Updated: Dec 11, 2020

 I’ll bet if someone took a poll and asked the population what they thought about the concept of self-love, most would say it was an unhealthy habit.
 Yes, I believe self-love, also defined as narcissism, has gotten a bad rap over the years.

 Before I convince you that loving one’s self is a good thing, let’s take a look at why historically we’ve always seemed to think it was a lousy idea.
 The root of that bias probably began with the Calvinistic belief that all people are basically sinful, therefore self-love was considered a sin.
 The Calvinists dated back to the 1500’s, when during the Reformation a number of theologians broke away from the Roman Catholic Church and among them, a man named John Calvin.
-His form of religion was dominant in Europe at that time and that particular belief remained credible over the years.
+His form of religion was dominant in Europe then and that particular belief remained credible over the years.
 Then, as settlers from the region came to America, they brought their beliefs with them.

 At the same time, people repeatedly quoted from the bible, “Love thy neighbor as thyself.,” which was a total conflict which nobody seemed to notice.
 If loving your neighbor is a virtue – how can loving yourself be a vice?
 Didn’t make sense when they’re supposed to be equally administered and, more importantly, if one cannot love oneself – how is it possible to truly love another?
 The second question will become self-evident in a moment.